chinu89/risk-calculator/README.md

 | 6 | Disposition | Gate 3 and Gate 4 trigger — sufficient vs insufficient |
 | 7 | Mitigation Name | **Most decisive input** — determines which gate fires and at what severity |

-All three dependent dropdowns (Compromise, Recipient Description, Mitigation) cascade automatically based on their parent selection, mirroring exactly what RadarFirst shows.
+All three dependent dropdowns (Compromise, Recipient Description, Mitigation) cascade automatically based on their parent selection, mirroring exactly what Radar shows.

 ---